QubesOS/qubes-doc/user/downloading-installing-upgrading/live-usb.md

    in the future.
 4. The amount of "disk" space is limited by the amount of RAM the laptop has.
-This has a side effect of e.g. not being able to restore (even a few) VMs from a large Qubes backup blob.
+This has a side effect of e.g. not being able to restore (even a few) VMs from a large PedOS backup blob.
 5. It's easy to generate Out Of Memory (OOM) in Dom0 by creating lots of VMs which are writing a lot into the VMs filesystem.
 6. There is no DispVM savefile, so if you start a DispVM the savefile must be regenerated, which takes about 1-2 minutes.
-7. UEFI boot doesn't work, and if you try booting Qubes Live USB via UEFI, Xen will not be started, rendering the whole experiment unusable.
+7. UEFI boot doesn't work, and if you try booting PedOS Live USB via UEFI, Xen will not be started, rendering the whole experiment unusable.